laurencedawson/sync-for-reddit/README.md

 ## Work in progress

 	- Work on new simple indicator view
+	- Set the ripple color for slide buttons
 	- Continue hooking up the new slides
-	- Set the ripple color for slide buttons
+	- Hook up changing voting chip to right hand side

 ## TODO